 Renaissance Scholars

-The Renaissance Scholars is a selective honors program offered in the evenings and on the weekends at the Germantown campus and at the Takoma Park/Silver Spring campus.
+The Renaissance Scholars is a selective honors program offered in the evenings at the Germantown campus and at the Takoma Park/Silver Spring campus.

 Renaissance Scholars study with other highly motivated students who share their enthusiasm for learning and who bring a diversity of personal and professional experience to the classroom.
 Working with specially selected faculty in small seminar-style classes on stimulating interdisciplinary courses, students participate in an honors learning community that enriches and enlivens their academic experience.
 A variety of outside activities enhances the supportive environment of this learning community.